inivekin/abosa/abosa.typ

 rescinding potential I loan.
-I spot the interlocks tae thread, the ratchets cranking obstinate, my 'chute nau covering my heid, pronounced me deadlocked, doomed fae pit, an I'd nae argue when entranced wi rhythmic happenings that spin an winnae asking hae advanced tae do wi me what they hae been.
+I spot the interlocks tae thread, the ratchets cranking obstinate, my 'chute nau covers up my heid, pronouncing me deadlocked dimwit, an I'd nae argue when entranced wi rhythmic happenings that spin an winnae asking hae advanced tae do wi me what they hae been.
-In that fall, categorical
-o all the ones that came before,
-I dodged the steps historical
-and found a way I could withdraw.
 In cybernetics take ower,
 unner mechanical descent,
 nae help tae ken parabola,
-the lack o choice disnae relent.
+a trip I've nae hope tae augment.
+But in fall, categorical
+o all the ones that came before,
+I'll dodge the steps historical by letting cognisance withdraw.
 ```]

 #colbreak()